yixin-huang1/yixinhuang1.github.io/README.md

 # Yixin Huang

-I am a recent graduate from UC Berkeley with a B.S. in Computer Science and a B.A. in Applied Mathematics (May 2025, GPA: 3.9).
+I am a recent graduate from UC Berkeley with a B.A. in Computer Science and a B.A. in Applied Mathematics (May 2025, GPA: 3.9).
 As an AI/ML Engineer and Researcher, I am passionate about advancing the field of AI, particularly in LLM evaluation, and driven to create technology that understands and enhances human experiences.

 ## Experience